 By selecting the "IDF under climate change" tab, the user can generate IDF curves that account for future climate conditions.
-To generate the updated IDFs for future climate, the user can select all models (ensemble option) or individual GCM and projection period as shown in Figure 57.
-There are 30 GCMs from CMIP6 (Table 1), 24 GCMs form CMIP5 (Table 2) and 24 bias corrected models (Table 3), resulting in a total of 78 GCM datasets available with the IDF_CC tool.
-The dataset used for the updating procedure is a choice of the user: CMIP6 GCMs, CMIP5 GCMs and PCIC Bias Corrected.
+To generate the updated IDF curves for future climate, the user has a choice to select all models or build a custom ensemble by selecting one or more GCMs, and the projection period as shown in Figure 57.
+There are 30 GCMs from CMIP6 (Appendix A - Table 1), 24 GCMs form CMIP5 (Appendix A - Table 2), 26 bias-corrected models based on CMIP6 raw GCMs from PCIC (Table 4) and 24 bias-corrected models based on CMIP5 raw GCMs from PCIC (Table 4), resulting in a total of 104 GCM datasets available with the IDF\CC tool.
+The dataset used for the updating procedure is a choice of the user: CMIP6 GCMs, CMIP5 GCMs, PCIC - Bias Corrected (CMIP6) and PCIC - Bias Corrected (CMIP5).
 The available range for the future time period is 2015 to 2100 (Step 1 in Figure 57).
 The updating procedure applies for both gauged and gridded IDFs.
-If CMIP6 is selected, the user will be presented with four SSP outputs (Figure 57).
-If CMIP5 or bias corrected models from PCIC are selected, three RCPs will be presented (Figure 58).
+If CMIP6 GCMs is selected, the user will be presented with four SSP outputs (Figure

+57) and three SSPs when the PCIC bias-corrected models based on CMIP6 option is selected (Figure 58).
+If CMIP5 raw or bias-corrected models from PCIC are selected, three RCPs will be presented (Figure 59).

-With respect to GCM selection, to generate IDF curves that account for climate change, the user has two options: select all models (ensemble option), or select any model from the list of GCMs provided with the tool (Step 2 in Figure 57 and Figure 58).
+With respect to GCM selection, to generate IDF curves that account for climate change, the user has two options: select multi-model ensemble including all available models or custom ensemble including one or more individually selected models from the list of GCMs (Step 2 in Figure 57 and Figure 59).
 The users are encouraged to test different models due to uncertainty associated with climate modeling.
 The climate modelling community does not "compare" global climate models to identify superior/inferior models for specific locations.
-Thus, users should not that there is no "right" GCM for any given location.
-Users are provided access all available models in the IDF_CC tool to allow them to understand uncertainty associated with potential climate change impacts.
+Thus, users should note that there is no "right" GCM for any given location.
+Users are provided access to all available models in the IDF\CC tool to allow them to understand uncertainty associated with potential climate change impacts.